 If your site loads quickly and has keywords in the right places on each page, you’re already ahead of many other businesses.
 You also want to make sure that your site is mobile-first and responsive.

 The keywords also must naturally be placed so that it reads well.
-All of your links should be relevant to the content, whether you’re linking out or to another page on your site.
+All your links should be relevant to the content, whether you’re linking out or another page on your site.

 5. Expand Your Off-Page SEO Factors

 On-page factors are mostly things that you can control.
 Your web developer can help you add structural markup and ensure that your keywords are included in all of your tags.

 However, off-page factors refer to those factors that are outside of your website.
 Here are some of the key off-page factors to help your site rank:

 - # of domains linking back to your site

 - Quality of backlink sites (need higher domain authority scores)

 - Links from .gov and .edu sites are highly important